 In Somerset there is no central point of access that the police can use to share Domestic Abuse (DA) information or know who a person’s GP is.
-This present challenges when sharing information, especially when people are at risk of serious harm.
-In July 2020 Somerset NHS CCG were allocated NHS covid funding to look at a possible solution to this issue.
+This presents challenges when sharing information, especially when people are at risk of serious harm.
+In July 2020 Somerset NHS Clinical Commissioning Groups (CCG) were allocated NHS covid funding to look at a possible solution to this issue.
 A single point of access within health was trialled to enable the sharing of DA reports.
 This worked very effectively and saw an increase in the volume of referrals from GPs around DA.
 This new funding will replicate this solution and hope help find a more permanent solution.

 Local resilience small grants fund

-This year the VRU have allocated Avon and Somerset Police £6000 to provide small awards of money that can be given to local community initiatives that contribute to the violence reduction agenda.
+The VRU has allocated Avon and Somerset Police £6000 to provide small awards of money that can be given to local community initiatives which contribute to the violence reduction agenda.

-The purpose of this funding is to improve access to community led solutions and provide the VRU with a broader insight into hyper local activity.
-The VRU PCSOs in each district of Somerset, who have local knowledge and experience in implementing violence reduction solutions will identify those groups who can benefit from this fund.
+The purpose of this funding is to improve access to community led solutions and provide the VRU with a broader insight into hyperlocal activity.
+The VRU Police Community Support Officers (PCSO) in each district of Somerset, who have local knowledge and experience in implementing violence reduction solutions, will identify groups who can benefit from this fund.

 Youth diversionary programme

-New Bright Outlook is a youth diversionary programme aimed at young people who are on the periphery of criminality and on the Police and Partner agencies radar, or who are already involved in low level criminality and ASB.
+New Bright Outlook is a youth diversionary programme aimed at young people who are on the verge of engaging in criminal activity and on the Police and Partner agencies radar, or who are already involved in low level criminality and anti-social behaviour.

-The programme offers day sessions where young people are able to visit the police cells, speak to reformed offenders, learn more about the impact of choices and consequence and gain practical skills, such as first aid.
+The programme offers day sessions where young people can visit the police cells, speak to reformed offenders, learn more about the impact of choices and consequence and gain practical skills, such as first aid.